microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/04 - GraphQL API for RAG Application/04 - GraphQL API for RAG Application.md

         [SalesLT].[ProductCategory] c,
         [SalesLT].[ProductModel] m,
         [SalesLT].[vProductAndDescription] d
-    where p.ProductID = d.ProductID
+    WHERE p.ProductID = d.ProductID
-    and p.ProductCategoryID = c.ProductCategoryID
+    AND p.ProductCategoryID = c.ProductCategoryID
-    and p.ProductModelID = m.ProductModelID
+    AND p.ProductModelID = m.ProductModelID
-    and p.ProductID = d.ProductID
+    AND p.ProductID = d.ProductID
-    and d.Culture = 'en')
+    AND d.Culture = 'en')
-    select TOP(@top) product_name, product_color, category_name, model_name, product_description, list_price, product_weight, distance
+    SELECT TOP(@top) product_name, product_color, category_name, model_name, product_description, list_price, product_weight, distance
-    from vector_results
+    FROM vector_results
-    where (1-distance) > @min_similarity
+    WHERE (1-distance) > @min_similarity
-    order by
-        distance asc;
+    ORDER BY distance asc;
     GO
     ```

-1. Next, you need to encapsulate the stored procedure into a wrapper so that the result set can be utilized by our GraphQL endpoint.
-Using the WITH RESULT SET syntax allows you to change the names and data types of the returning result set.
+1. Next, you need to encapsulate the **STORED PROCEDURE** into a wrapper so that the result set can be utilized by our GraphQL endpoint.
+Using the **WITH RESULT SET** syntax allows you to change the names and data types of the returning result set.
 This is needed in this example because the usage of sp_invoke_external_rest_endpoint and the return output from extended stored procedures

-    Run the following SQL in a blank query editor in Microsoft Fabric:
+    Run the following T-SQL in a new query window:

     ```SQL-notype
-    create or alter procedure [find_products_api]
+    CREATE or ALTER PROCEDURE SalesLT.[find_products_api]
         @text nvarchar(max)
         as
         exec find_products @text